Neo XYX: Release

 Neo XYX was first announced in late 2012 for Neo Geo as a limited run and Dreamcast but prior to the announcement, a demo of the original XYX containing an unfinished level editor for Windows was made available as freeware at Sessions' personal website earlier on April of the same year.
-The game was first slated for a April 2013 launch on Neo Geo and a June 2013 launch on Dreamcast, but was quietly delayed until it was published on October 28 of the same year for Neo Geo MVS.
+The game was first slated for an April 2013 launch on Neo Geo and a June 2013 launch on Dreamcast, but was quietly delayed until it was published on October 28 of the same year for Neo Geo MVS.
 Around the same time period, a music album was released by NG:Dev.Team and a digital album was later distributed by Rafael Dyll through Bandcamp in October 2014.
 In July 2014, a Neo Geo AES version was also released by NG:Dev.Team.

 The Dreamcast version of Neo XYX was then slated for a holiday 2013 launch but remained in development due to internal issues until it went gold in January 2014.
-The Dreamcast version was published on February 17, 2014, in a Japanese-style DVD packaging as three editions; a regular edition, a deluxe edition limited to 1000 copies featuring an alternate cover art and a soundtrack enclosed with the game, as well as a collector edition limited to 300 units containing both releases.
+The Dreamcast version was published the following month on February 17, in a Japanese-style DVD packaging as three editions; a regular edition, a deluxe edition limited to 1000 copies featuring an alternate cover art and a soundtrack enclosed with the game, as well as a collector edition limited to 300 units containing both releases.
 This version has no regional protection but only works using Dreamcast units built prior to October 2001.
-On March 10, 2014, a second run of the regular edition for Dreamcast was made available on the official page of NG:Dev.Team.
+A second run of the regular edition for Dreamcast was made available on the official page of NG:Dev.Team in March 2014.